The Visit (2015 American film): Release

 Universal began The Visit's theatrical wide release in the United States on September 11, 2015.
 On April 17, 2015, the first official trailer was released to theaters, attached to the film Unfriended, and it was released online later that week.
 The film premiered in the Republic of Ireland on August 30, 2015, in a special screening that was attended by Shyamalan.

 Home media

 The Visit was released on Blu-ray and DVD on January 5, 2016.

 Reception

 Box office

 The Visit grossed over $65.2 million in the United States and Canada and over $33.2 million in other territories for a worldwide total of over $98.4 million, against a budget of $5 million.
 The film grossed $25.4 million in its opening weekend, finishing second at the box office behind The Perfect Guy by just $460,000.
-Shyamalan kept a list of Hollywood executives who had refused to distribute The Visit, stating in 2018 that most had since been fired.
+Shyamalan kept a list of Hollywood executives who had refused to distribute The Visit, stating in 2018 that most had since lost their jobs.